6 Steps to Double your Customer Activation Rate

 Your team can use the opportunity to understand some of the problems that new users experience.
 During these conversations, discuss why the user signed up with you.
 Also, learn their expectations of the product.
 This conversation will give you an insight as to whether or not they will upgrade with time.
 Here is one such welcome drip email flow built within Aritic PinPoint.

-Take advantage of first-timer tutorials for onboarding, and you will enhance the rate of activation significantly.
+Take advantage of first-timer tutorials for onboarding, and you will enhance the customer activation rate significantly.
 The perfect example is Twitter.
 You will enjoy the experience you get when you sign up for a new account.
 The encounter is very different from when you become an active user.

 Lifecycle emails that introduce the latest features to a user are vital.
 This is mainly if their inspiration is from the actions that a customer has already taken on an app.
 These emails can significantly impact the rate of activation.
 A perfect example is an email that you receive from Twitter in case you sign up for an account yet you are not following anyone.
 The number of people you follow on Twitter is a vital activation metric, and Twitter understands this fact.
 Therefore, they will send you some suggestions for the people you can follow.